Te Poari o Taumata Arowai

 Dr Hope is currently medical director for ESR and a member of the Ministry of Health’s COVID-19 Technical Advisory Group.
 She is a specialist in public health medicine and in medical administration who previously managed the public health aspects of the three waters in the Auckland region.
 For over a decade she served as Medical Officer of Health for Auckland Regional Public Health Services.

-Dr Hope also served as the Chair of both Capital & Coast and Hutt Valley District Health Boards from 2010 to 2016 and was previously an elected member of the Auckland DHB.
+Dr Hope also served as the Chair of both Capital and Coast and Hutt Valley District Health Boards from 2010 to 2016.
+She was previously an elected member of the Auckland DHB.
 She is currently a commissioner and board member of Te Kāhui Tātari Ture – the Criminal Cases Review Commission.

 Nau mai haere mai